cole-kraten/Ripple/README.md

 ## Are pebs a currency?

 **No.** Pebs are not a currency.
-Currency creates barriers to access—if you want this bread, you must relinquish X money.
+Currency creates barriers to access for resources.
 Pebs don't work like this.

 ## So if they aren't currency... what are they?